-Commissioned the K3 Koepe production and Blair service hoists.
+2016 Nine exploration drill holes completed.
+2017 The K3 North shaft sinking was completed and the first K3 ore from the South shaft was skipped to surface and trucked to the K1 mill.
+2018 The K3 to K2 overland conveyor construction was completed.
+The K3 North shaft steel and Keope hoist rope up were completed.
+The K3 North shaft first ore skipped in December 18 and trucked to the K2 mill.
+The first K3 ore was conveyed on the overland conveyor to the K2 mill in December.
+2019 Commissioned the K3 Koepe production and Blair service hoists.
 Four drum miners cutting K3 shaft pillar development started.
 Two four rotor miner assemblies completed.
-The K3 South shaft sinking wascompleted in November.

-Completion of the South shaft bottom steel, added a third four rotor miner, installed the Main line conveyor, added a fourth rotor miner cutting and completed the K3 South Headframe concrete slip.
+The K3 South shaft sinking was completed in November.
+2020 Completion of the South shaft bottom steel, added a third four rotor miner, installed the Main line conveyor, added a fourth rotor miner cutting and completed the K3 South Headframe concrete slip.
 K3shaft pillar development completed in December.
 The K3 fifth four rotor miner started cutting in October.
 The first ore from K3 conveyed to K1.
-The sixth K3 four rotor miner started cutting in January and the seventh four rotor miner started cutting inMay.
+2021 The sixth K3 four rotor miner started cutting in January and the seventh four rotor miner started cutting in May.
 The K1 and K2 mines were closed 9 months ahead of schedule in response to brine inflow conditions.
+2022 K1 and K2 shaft decommissioning completed.